Hockey jersey

-A hockey jersey is a piece of clothing worn by ice hockey, ringette, broomball, and spongee players to cover the upper part of their bodies.
-These jerseys are occasionally worn by North American bandy players as well as some rinkball players in Finland.
-This article deals chiefly with jerseys worn by ice hockey players.
+A hockey jersey is a piece of clothing worn by ice hockey players to cover the upper part of their bodies.
+They also are worn by fans to show support for a team, or to create ties to a hometown or region.

-In ice hockey, the jersey is traditionally called a sweater, terminology originating from the sport's earlier days when the game was predominantly played outside during winter and where the sweaters worn by players was a warm wool-knit covering.
+"Hockey sweater" is a term originating from the sport's earlier days when it was predominantly played outside during winter and when the sweaters worn by players were warm, wool-knit coverings.
+In some regions it is still the preferred terminology.

 Design

-Hockey jerseys, today often referred to as sweaters, are typically made of tough synthetic materials like polyester, to help take away moisture and keep the wearer dry.
-Most professional ice hockey teams sell replica sweaters of their famous players at sports memorabilia stores, as well as being available at arenas.
+Hockey jerseys today are typically made of tough synthetic materials like polyester, to help take away moisture and keep the wearer dry.
+Most professional ice hockey teams sell replica sweaters both with no names and of their players at sports memorabilia stores, as well as being available for purchase at arenas.

 For most leagues around the world, in accordance with the team's colours and matching the socks, they are usually emblazoned with the team's logo on the front, the player's last name on the upper back, and a designated number below, from 0 to 99.
 A team captain wears an uppercase "C" above and to the right of the team logo on their sweaters (although a few NHL teams have the letter above and to the left).
 Two other players, designated alternate captains, wear an uppercase "A" on theirs.

+Hockey jerseys are often more complicated than football or baseball jerseys, due the front crest being a major feature rather than player numbers.
+Due to this the NHL requires an 18 month notice from any team looking to change their jerseys.

+There are many manufacturer specific traits that can affect the on ice design.
+Nike jerseys for the 2014 and 2022 Olympic hockey tournaments had designs to simplify the look, using a more tapered design when compared to the standard loose and baggy style.
+These designs were divisive as Nike added other design elements such as sublimation and a feel of attempting to be flashy.

+For the NHL in 2007 Reebok added the league's shield logo to an insert in the neckline rather than the bottom hem, giving every team a V neck design.
+Which was changed again in 2017 when Adidas took over, giving all teams a collar that was flush with the rest of the jersey and adding dimples to the shoulders.
+Adidas was sued in 2022 for having their retail version of jerseys not comparable to the on ice product despite being advertised as such, having thinner materials and a lower quality tie down fight strap.

 Sweaters worn in European leagues and tournaments are adorned with sponsor advertisements, a concept borrowed from football jerseys.
 The NHL first allowed ads on jerseys in the 2022-23 season.